Romania has been expelled from this year's Eurovision Song Contest.

 Eurovision rules state that only original songs are allowed in the competition.

-More recently, Georgia's entry in 2009 was disqualified by the contest organisers the European Broadcasting Union for supposedly containing political lyrics.
+More recently, Georgia's entry in 2009 was disqualified by the EBU for supposedly containing political lyrics.

 Georgia refused to alter the lyrics and withdrew from the contest.